marcelohdez/define4me/README.md

 each line as a new "word", this allows you to have things such as "chat room" which has a space in between the two words and Define4Me will still attempt to find a definition for it.

+## License
+Define4Me is licensed under the GNU General Public License v3.0, more information can be found in the [LICENSE](https://github.com/swiftsatchel/define4me/blob/master/LICENSE) file.